 On my last post I mentioned that I went to Monterey on the week of May 22.
-I wanted to take some more pictures to add to my Ocean gallery.
+I wanted to take some more pictures to add to my ocean collection.
 But since the weather was bad for long exposure (high winds, harsh sun), I tried different photography techniques I am not familiar with.
 One of those techniques is ICM (see Tips for more details).

 Since the end of 2019, the idea of doing ICM has been stuck in my head.
 I joined a Facebook group dedicated to it and browsed a few thousand pictures there.
 I also read about what is involved in getting these kinds of pictures and went out shooting with a friend who taught me the principles.
 Despite my theoretical “studies” on ICM, I did not get to practice it much in 2020.